ayaka14732/tpu-starter/README.md

 Set name to 'allow-all', targets to 'All instances in the network', source filter to 0.0.0.0/0, protocols and ports to 'Allow all', and then click 'Create'.

+More stringently circumscribed firewall rules may be enforced for users working with confidential datasets or other situations where a high level of security is required.

 ### 4.2.
 Create the instance

 Open [Google Cloud Platform](https://cloud.google.com/tpu), navigate to the [TPU management page](https://console.cloud.google.com/compute/tpus).